Azerbaijan and Armenian forces reach cease-fire deal for breakaway Nagorno-Karabakh, officials say

 The escalation has raised concerns that a full-scale war in the region could resume between Azerbaijan and Armenia, which for more than three decades have been locked in a struggle over the mountainous territory of Nagorno-Karabakh.
 The most recent heavy fighting there occurred over six weeks in 2020.

-Azerbaijan’s Defense Ministry announced the start of the military operation on Tuesday, hours after it reported that four soldiers and two civilians died in land mine explosions in Nagorno-Karabakh.
+Azerbaijan’s Defense Ministry announced the start of the military operation hours after it reported that four soldiers and two civilians died in land mine explosions in Nagorno-Karabakh.

 The ministry did not immediately give details but said that front-line positions and the military assets of Armenia’s armed forces were being “incapacitated using high-precision weapons,” and that only legitimate military targets were being attacked.